All Fired Up (The Saturdays song): Reception

 OK!
 Magazine said: Well now the Saturdays' brand new video for "All Fired Up" has landed on our desks and we're finding it hard to continue the rest of our day after experiencing horrid flashbacks of the girls looking fitter than we'll ever be.
 The magazine went on to say that plus the band are looking ever so glamorous for what appears to be just flooding an empty (and very posh) parking lot.
 They went on to says that "the girls wow in a series of ensembles and seem switch from black and white silver to gold outfits just by flipping their hair."

 Live performances and promotion

 The Saturdays debuted the track first at the Audley End Picnic Concert and on Tonight's the Night for the song's first televised performance.
 They then performed the track at V Festival.
-They also performed the song at a number of other festivals which they appeared at around the country.
+They also performed the song at a number of other festivals which they appeared in around the country.
 To help promote the single, they appeared on This Morning where they sang the song live.
-They are set to perform the song on The Jonathan Ross Show.
-Due to the band's third headlining tour being titled All Fired Up Tour, "All Fired Up" will appear in the setlist for the tour.
+Due to the group's third headlining tour being titled All Fired Up Tour, "All Fired Up" appeared in the setlist for the tour.
 The Saturdays performed live on Something for the Weekend on BBC2.
-The band went into discuss the song live on air on The Vodafone Big Top 40.
-The band will appear and perform "All Fired Up" on The Alan Titchmarsh Show.
-The band will also be available to chat on Capital Breakfast 5 September 2011.
+The group went to discuss the song live on air on The Vodafone Big Top 40, and they were also available to chat on Capital Breakfast on 5 September 2011.